-Fort De France Cruises, Martinique
+Fort de France cruises, Martinique

 French and Caribbean flavours combine in Martinique’s Fort de France.
 Here, you can sip rum punch and sunbathe in a palm tree-dotted park, in between shopping for Yves Saint Laurent clothes and touring sites designed by Gustave Eiffel.
 Vendors shout out their catch of the day – in French – at the Creole market.
 And in the restaurants, crêpes are served alongside spicy Caribbean chicken.
+Don’t miss visiting Anse-Dufour, the most beautiful beach in Martinique, which is also ideal for snorkelling.

 • You’ll see the Fort St Louis as you come in to port – this 15th-century castle is perched on a headland next to the marina.
 It’s an active military base, but visitors are allowed in for guided tours.
 Keep an eye out for the iguanas that roam through the grounds.